-Dehradun is also home to a number of high-quality secondary schools which are pleased to enroll PestalozziWorld students.
+Dehradun is also home to a number of high-quality secondary schools which are pleased to enrol Pestalozzi World children.
 Every morning, the children travel to these schools by bus.

-In the evenings after school and at weekends they: Play sports such as football and volleyball; Tend their organic gardens; Learn skills such as carpentry, cookery and needlework; Participate in clubs such as art, dance and drama; and Help prepare meals and keep their surroundings clean and well maintained.
+In the evenings after school and at weekends they: play sports such as football and volleyball; tend their organic gardens; learn skills such as carpentry, cookery and needlework; participate in clubs such as art, dance and drama; and help prepare meals and keep their surroundings clean and well maintained.

 The Pestalozzi World Zambian Village has been operating on two sites in Lusaka, Zambia, for more than a decade.

-About two-thirds of the children selected for the programme come from rural villages in all provinces of Zambia; and about one-third of the students are from refugee camps and neighbouring countries including Malawi, Angola, Burundi, Congo and Rwanda.
+About two-thirds of the children selected for the programme come from rural villages in all provinces of Zambia; and about one-third of the children are from refugee camps and neighbouring countries including Malawi, Angola, Burundi, Congo and Rwanda.

-After the school day has ended, they play sports on the field they share with the school and return to the Village to tend to their large organic garden.
+After the school day has ended, they play sports on the field they share with the school and return to our Village to tend to their large organic garden.
 They also help to prepare food and to clean and maintain the facilities.

 Most of the children must travel by car or bus for 3-12 hours when they go home on school holidays.

-The PestalozziWorld Village in Pokhara, Nepal is the newest Village.
-Launched in 2016, this growing Village now serves 37 students, recruited from 11 rural villages across Nepal.
+Our Pestalozzi World Village in Pokhara, Nepal is our newest Village.
+Launched in 2016, this growing Village now serves 40 students, recruited from 11 rural villages across Nepal.

-It is located in Nepal’s second-largest city, Pokhara, which is home to many good schools, in seven of which PestalozziWorld scholars are enrolled.
+It is located in Nepal’s second-largest city, Pokhara, which is home to many good schools, in seven of which Pestalozzi World children are enrolled.

-At the Village, PestalozziWorld alumni of the Indian Village alumni carry out all the administration, teaching and skills’ programmes.
+At the Village, Pestalozzi World Alumni of the Indian Village carry out all the administration, teaching and skills programmes.